openstack/charm-guide/doc/source/community/software-contrib/charm-readme-template.rst

 Give any general requirements.
 For example, whether a pre-existing Ceph cluster is assumed.

-As exceptions to the above rule, subordinate charms can include the deployment steps of a principal charm (e.g. `cinder-ceph`_ and cinder).
-Also, some charms are so closely related that it makes sense for each to show both (e.g.
-`swift-proxy`_ and `swift-storage`_, or `ceph-mon`_ and `ceph-osd`_),
-especially if the space required is minimal.
+As exceptions to the above rule, some charms are so closely related that it makes sense for each to show both (e.g. `swift-proxy`_ and `swift-storage`_, or `ceph-mon`_ and `ceph-osd`_), especially if the space required is minimal.
 Use common sense.

 Section **Actions**
 ~~~~~~~~~~~~~~~~~~~